Image

 In this type of fast, you drink only liquids - typically water, with light juices as an option.

 This type of fast involves removing certain elements from your diet.
-One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, and bread from your diet and consume water and juice for fluids and fruits and vegetables for food.
-If you are new to fasting, a great place to start is to select certain drinks to abstain from such as caffeinated drinks, sugar drinks or abstaining from certain foods like chicken or beef.
+One example of a selective fast is the Daniel Fast, during which you remove meat, sugar, and bread from your diet.
+Instead, you consume water and juice for fluids, and fruits and vegetables for food.
+If you are new to fasting, a great selective fast is abstaining from certain drinks, such as caffeinated or sugary beverages.
+Or, you can pick one food or food group to remove - meat or sugar, for example.

 Frequently Asked Questions

 Are you wondering how to fast, what to fast, or how you can just get started?
-Here are answers to some FAQ's to help you jumpstart your fast.
+Here are some FAQs to help you prepare for your fast.